 Concept refinements: July 2, 2006

 Preparation of submission packet: September & October 2006

 Cafe2 was remodeled in November of 2006.
 A visit after it reopened showed that they are now using three colors - black, white, and red.
 Each card has instructions printed on it.

 In 2009, I noticed a new pattern on the napkins - these geometric shapes would be perfect on the table cards.

-The slightly blurry foto above is of brgr, an excellent hamburger restaurant on 7th Avenue in NYC that uses a similar system of colored flag cards.
+The slightly blurry foto below is of brgr, an excellent hamburger restaurant on 7th Avenue in NYC that uses a similar system of colored flag cards.